 OLDER WORK 2: Books with sign language

-This is how I started my career as an illustrator way back.
-As most other things in my life it happened quite randomly and due to a strike of luck.
+This is how I started my career as an illustrator.
+As most other things in life it happened quite randomly and due to a strike of luck.
 I ended up making three books for children with hearing disabilities, one with songs and rhymes, one with three fairy tales and an ABC (A-Z).
 It was a very meaningful and fun thing to do!
 (But also challenging as I had always avoided drawing hands until then because it’s so difficult and suddenly I had to draw hundreds and hundreds of them.)